 This EMP addresses the construction- and operational phases and all activities associated with this project.
-Compliance to the EMP shall be monitored by an independent Environmental Control Officer (ECO) who will visit the site on a regular basis during the construction phase (at least twice monthly).
+Compliance with the EMP shall be monitored by an independent Environmental Control Officer (ECO) who will visit the site regularly during the construction phase (at least twice monthly).